 While addressing the media in Nairobi on the position of Islam with regard to FGM, Kenya’s Muslim scholars led by deputy Chief Kadhi Sheikh Rashid Ali Omar said there was no element in Islamic law that supports FGM.

-“We have not heard any of the Prophet Muhammed’s daughters who was subjected to FGM”, said Sheikh Omar.
+“We have not heard any of the Prophet Muhammed’s daughters who were subjected to FGM”, said Sheikh Omar.

 “The act itself is a violation of both Islamic law and the prohibition of FGM Act, 2011.
 Therefore, it is sinful for Islamic women and girls to undergo FGM,’’ noted Omar.

-In this remarks, Prof. Omar Al-Bashir from Green Field International called upon the public to differentiate between the culture and religious practices and stop linking Islam with some of the outlawed cultural practices.
+In his remarks, Prof. Omar Al-Bashir from Green Field International called upon the public to differentiate between the cultural and religious practices and stop linking Islam with some of the outlawed cultural practices.